 The appointment of a staff ombudsperson serves to improve morale and intra-college relations.
 This position will also address the issue of communication.
 The need to communicate effectively is important to all of us in our daily tasks.
 At times, the lack of communication itself leads to many problems.
 These problems can often be resolved by having a neutral and detached listener sit down with one or both parties involved to analyze a situation, to explain relevant University policies and procedures, to identify and explore options, and to recommend needed changes.
 This is where the staff ombudsperson is a very valuable resource for the college.

-The staff ombudsperson provides, on a scheduled basis, a neutral, safe haven for staff to discuss on-the-job difficulties.
+The staff ombudsperson provides, by appointment, a neutral, safe haven for staff to discuss on-the-job difficulties.
 Such an avenue for communication helps prevent misunderstandings from becoming road blocks to work production.
 Problems are heard and discussed; the goal is an amicable resolution.
 Where appropriate, a written summary of the issues are provided to the Human Resources Representative.
 The staff ombudsperson will have at least two years of University experience.
-Their name, office address and consultation hours will be included in the College Resource Guide.

 Confidentiality and discretion are absolutely assured; please consider your Staff Ombudsperson as a safe, non-threatening environment to discuss your workplace issues.